kaicode/snomed-hybrid-reasoner/README.md

     - Can be used to experiment with ontologies directly in the Protégé desktop application

 ### To use the OWL Reasoner
-To use the OWL Reasoner with the SNOMED OWL Toolkit include the snomed-absent-reasoner on the classpath and set the `reasonerFactoryClassName` parameter to `org.snomed.reasoner.SnomedAbsentOWLReasonerFactory`.
+To use the OWL Reasoner with the SNOMED OWL Toolkit include the snomed-absent-reasoner jar on the classpath.

+Pre-built jar files are available under Assets on the [releases page](https://github.com/kaicode/snomed-hybrid-reasoner/releases).

+Then set the `reasonerFactoryClassName` parameter to `org.snomed.reasoner.SnomedAbsentOWLReasonerFactory`.

 ### To use the Protégé plugin
 Copy the snomed-absent-reasoner-protege-plugin to the Protégé plugins folder and restart Protégé.

+Pre-built jar files are available under Assets on the [releases page](https://github.com/kaicode/snomed-hybrid-reasoner/releases).

 On MacOS the plugins folder is `/Applications/Protégé.app/Contents/plugins/`.